jaxio/jaxio.github.com/documentation/celerio/convention.md

 <a name="conventions-version-optimistic-locking"></a>
 ## Version column and Optimistic Locking

-If your table has a column named `VERSION` whose type is an int, Celerio assumes by convention that you want to enable an optimistic locking strategy.
-As a result, the property is annotated with `@Version` .
+If your table has a column named `VERSION` whose type is compatible with the JPA `@Version` annotation, then by convention Celerio assumes that you want to enable an optimistic locking strategy.

+As a result, the corresponding property is annotated with `@Version`.

+You can disable this convention in the configuration using columnConfig's version attribute.

 <a name="conventions-many-to-many-inverse-attribute"></a>
 ## Many to many and inverse attribute